thunder-so/stacks/static-site/README.md

 - [Lambda](https://aws.amazon.com/lambda/):
-    - A Lambda function that deletes the outdated static assets of the Nuxt app from S3.
+    - A Lambda function that deletes the outdated static assets of the app from S3.

 - [EventBridge](https://aws.amazon.com/eventbridge/):
-    - A scheduled rule to trigger the cleanup Lambda function for deleting the outdated static assets of the Nuxt app from S3 every tuesday at 03:30 AM GMT.
+    - A scheduled rule to trigger the cleanup Lambda function for deleting the outdated static assets of the app from S3 every tuesday at 03:30 AM GMT.

-- [Athena](https://aws.amazon.com/athena/): A database and table to analyze the access logs of the Nuxt app's CloudFront distribution.
+- [Athena](https://aws.amazon.com/athena/): A database and table to analyze the access logs of the app's CloudFront distribution.
 Only created if `enableAccessLogsAnalysis` is set to `true`.

 - AppConfig Application and Environment.